szaumoor/ZSTweaks/README.md

 Technical side note: since Type 2 is bugged for op146, as it makes spells cast bypass magic resistance as if the caster targetted themselves, it uses now Type 0, which unfortunately means the spell casting will have the casting speed of the spells in question.

 Finally, it fixes two likely bugs: spells cast being set as conjurer spells instead of evocation, and the fire damage of the sword bypassing mirror images.

+**Component 1585:** Make Arbane's Sword of Agility's Haste last 1 turn, not 2 rounds

+Self explanatory.
+Additionally, the speed factor of the weapon is now 0.

 </details>